egnha/gestalt/README.md

 ## Overview

-The following example (adapted from the [purrr](https://purrr.tidyverse.org) package) illustrates the use of `%>>>%` to express a function that takes the name of a factor-column of the `mtcars` data frame, fits a linear model to the corresponding groups, then computes the R² of the summary.
+The following example (adapted from [purrr](https://purrr.tidyverse.org)) illustrates the use of `%>>>%` to express a function that takes the name of a factor-column of the `mtcars` data frame, fits a linear model to the corresponding groups, then computes the R² of the summary.

 ``` r
 library(gestalt)